Carlita96/special_course/README.md

 ### Target processing tools

-In order to use the targetProcessTool or bitTargetProcessTool, build each of the libraries as follows from the special_course:
+In order to use the targetProcessTool or bigTargetProcessTool, build each of the libraries as follows from the special_course:

 `cd ~/catkin_ws/special_course`